- This event has passed.

 About Framing the Future

-Framing the Future is a limited admission, hands-on seminar.
-This event will give you the basic tools to shoot cross-platform with this versatile camera.
-We encourage all departments to join us.
-We highly recommend this class for the camera department, directors, producers, and data wranglers.
-This event has limited capacity, and will sell out very quickly.
+Framing the Future was a limited admission, hands-on seminar.
+This event covered the basic tools to shoot cross-platform with this versatile camera.
+Members from all departments attended.
+It was useful for the camera department, directors, producers, and data wranglers.
+The event included networking, brunch, and an overview of the equipment before dividing into groups for the hands-on workshop.

 Hands-On Camera Time